Captain Tom Foundation: Club Nook Limited

 Club Nook Limited, a private company owned by the Ingram-Moores and their two children, owns 11 trademarks related to Moore, including "Captain Tom", "Sir Tom Moore", "Captain Sir Tom", "Captain Tom Moore", "Walk with Tom", "Colonel Tom", "Colonel Tom Moore" and "Tomorrow will be a good day".
 In 2022, Hannah Ingram-Moore told The Times that "Club Nook has not profited from branded merchandise/memorabilia, that Club Nook has not been paid by the foundation for use of its trademarks and that Club Nook's revenues have been generated by other activities".
 Club Nook recorded £809,663 in revenue in its first year.
 In 2023, the family admitted that the vast majority of this income had come from the sale of three books Moore wrote before he died, seemingly in contradiction to a statement Hannah had made to The Times a year earlier.
 The family kept the Club Nook income, despite the prologue of one of the books and the charity's website stating that the money would support the Captain Tom Foundation.

 Merchandise

 In January 2021, World of Roses began selling a potted Captain Tom Rose, with £2.50 of every rose sold being donated to the Captain Tom Foundation.
-The rose was pulled from sale a year later after the Charity Commission announced it had begun a statutory inquiry into the charity.
+The rose was withdrawn from sale a year later after the Charity Commission announced it had begun a statutory inquiry into the charity.
 In April 2021, Otterbeck Distillery began selling Captain Tom Gin for £100 per bottle, with all profits being donated to the Captain Tom Foundation.
-The gin was pulled from sale a year later after a breach of charity law.
+The gin was withdrawn from sale a year later after a breach of charity law.
 Timothy Taylor's Havercake Ale was sold with 10p per pint being donated to the Captain Tom Foundation.
 The children's book One Hundred Reasons to Hope, published by Puffin Books in June 2022, pledged £1 to the Captain Tom Foundation for all hardback books sold in the United Kingdom and Ireland.